primate-run/primate/docs/blog/primate-035.md

 server.
 Everything needed to run your application is contained in one file.

 !!!
-Make sure you serve the build with the same runtime you used to generate it.
+Always serve the build using the same runtime that generated it.
 Primate currently does not support cross-runtime builds.
 !!!

 ### What gets bundled